KatherLab/STAMP/getting-started.md

 ```

 The key differences for patient-level modeling are:
-- The `feature_dir` should contain patient-level `.h5` files (one per patient)
+- The `feature_dir` should contain patient-level `.h5` files (one per patient).
-- The `slide_table` is not needed since there's a direct mapping from patient ID to feature file
+- The `slide_table` is not needed since there's a direct mapping from patient ID to feature file.
-- STAMP will automatically detect that these are patient-level features and use a MultiLayer Perceptron (MLP) classifier instead of the Vision Transformer
+- STAMP will automatically detect that these are patient-level features and use a MultiLayer Perceptron (MLP) classifier instead of the Vision Transformer.

 You can then run statistics as done with tile-level features.